 Belmont’s new Director of Study Abroad Dr. Thandi Dinani said the opportunity to spend time abroad in college is an invaluable experience as participants are able to see the world in a whole new way.
 “Studying abroad encourages students to expand worldviews and deepen their understanding of themselves and the world,” Dinani said.
 “Living in a global society, it is important that our students experience and understand the interconnectedness of the world.
 It also prepares students for their future careers, as they learn to understand diverse perspectives and work to navigate other cultures.”

-Junior corporate communication and psychology double major Christiana Duerksen recently participated in a month-long trip to China.
+Junior corporate communication and psychological science double major Christiana Duerksen recently participated in a month-long trip to China.
 While there, she visited Beijing, Zhengzhou, Hangzhou, Huangshan and Shanghai, among other cities.
 Focused on “China Rising,” the trip was centered around understanding the Chinese culture and included four courses for credit.

 While there, the group visited many landmarks including Tiananmen Square, the Forbidden City, the Great Wall, the Shaolin Monastery, the Longmen Grottoes and Huangshan Mountain.
 They experienced diverse cuisine and traveled throughout the country by bus and train.

 Though Duerksen has traveled abroad before, she said this trip was different.
 “I’ve never been somewhere so incredibly different than the US,” she said.
 “My favorite memories, aside from the amazing sights, were the moments all the students spent together.
 Because it’s a month-long trip, we developed great friendships.
 The best moments were getting to explore an incredible country with the people I was becoming so close with.”